-Our depreciation and amortization is presented as a separate line item in the statements of operations.
+The Company’s depreciation and amortization is presented as a separate line item in the statements of operations.
 There is no depreciation or amortization included in direct operating expenses, selling, general and administrative expenses or corporate expenses.
-Amortization of nonrecoupable ticketing contract advances is recorded as a reduction to revenue.

 Non-cash and Stock-based Compensation

-We follow the fair value recognition provisions in the FASB guidance for stock compensation.
-Stock-based compensation expense includes compensation expense for all share-based payments using the estimated grant date fair value.
+The Company follows the fair value recognition provisions in the FASB guidance for stock compensation.
+Stock-based compensation expense recognized includes compensation expense for all share-based payments using the estimated grant date fair value.
 Stock-based compensation expense is adjusted for forfeitures as they occur.

 The fair value for options in Live Nation stock is estimated on the date of grant using the Black-Scholes option-pricing model.
 The fair value of the options is amortized to expense on a straight-line basis over the options’ vesting period.
-We use an expected volatility based on an even weighting of our own traded options and historical volatility.
-We use a weighted-average expected life based on historical experience calculated with the assistance of outside consultants.
+The Company uses an expected volatility based on an even weighting of its own traded options and historical volatility.
+Beginning in 2017, the Company uses a weighted-average expected life based on historical experience calculated with the assistance of outside consultants.
+Through December 31, 2016, the Company used the simplified method for estimating the expected life within the valuation model which is the period of time that options granted are expected to be outstanding.
+The Company used the simplified method as it did not believe its historical experience provided a reasonable basis with which to estimate the expected term due to the impact of a number of divestitures after its inception, the varying vesting terms of awards issued since the Company’s inception and the impact from the type and amount of awards converted pursuant to the Company’s merger with Ticketmaster Entertainment LLC.
 The risk-free rate for periods within the expected life of the option is based on the United States Treasury note rate.

 The fair value of restricted stock awards and deferred stock awards, which is generally the stock price on the date of grant, is amortized to expense on a straight-line basis over the vesting period except for restricted stock awards and deferred stock awards with minimum performance or market targets as their vesting condition.
 The performance-based awards are amortized to expense on a graded basis over the vesting period to the extent that it is probable that the performance criteria will be met.
-Market-based award fair values are estimated using a Monte Carlo simulation model and are then amortized to expense on a graded basis over the derived service period, which is estimated as the median weighted average vesting period from the Monte Carlo simulation models.
+Specific for market-based awards, the fair value is estimated using a Monte Carlo simulation model and is then amortized to expense on a graded basis over the derived service period, which is estimated as the median weighted average vesting period from the Monte Carlo simulation model.
 However, unlike awards with a service or performance condition, the expense for market-based awards will not be reversed solely because the market condition is not satisfied.

 Use of Estimates

-The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates, judgments, and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes including, but not limited to, legal, tax and insurance accruals, acquisition accounting and impairments.
-We base our estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances.
+The preparation of financial statements in conformity with GAAP requires management to make estimates, judgments, and assumptions that affect the amounts reported in the financial statements and accompanying notes including, but not limited to, legal, tax and insurance accruals, acquisition accounting and impairments.
+The Company bases its estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances.
 Actual results could differ from those estimates.

 Accounting Pronouncements - Recently Adopted